nnh53/ch04-twitterProject/README.md

 ---

-## Create under the mentor of [Lê Điệp](https://www.facebook.com/nomadic.lodestar)
+## Create under the teaching of [Lê Điệp](https://www.facebook.com/nomadic.lodestar)

 My Class [PIED tới đây](https://www.facebook.com/PiedTeam)

-I'm very grateful for having you as mentor in my life
+I'm very grateful for having you as teacher in my life

+Without you, I won't be someone like today

 ---